IkigaiLabsETH/ikigAI/README.md

 The Generative Pre-trained Transformer (GPT) stands as a landmark in AI advancement over the past decade.
 While the capabilities of LLMs, like reasoning and understanding, are noteworthy, their full potential remains untapped.

 At the heart of LLMs lies agentic behavior.
-By tapping into their emergent skills and fostering an environment conducive to interaction, we can unlock the full prowess of models like GPT-4.
-Our platform, AgentGPT, aims to empower LLMs beyond their inherent limitations by harnessing prompt engineering, vector databases, and API integrations.
+By tapping into their emergent skills and fostering an environment conducive to interaction, we can unlock the full prowess of models like GPT-4. ikigAI aims to empower LLMs beyond their inherent limitations by harnessing prompt engineering, vector databases, and API integrations.

-Agents are, by nature, rational entities.
-They apply logic and reason to influence their surroundings, be it through human interactions or tool usage.
-In AgentGPT, the LLM acts as the agent's cognitive core.
+Agents apply logic and reason to influence their surroundings, be it through human interactions or tool usage.
+The LLM acts as the agent's cognitive core.
 This allows for the creation of dynamic agents by intertwining linguistic manipulation with a versatile API framework.

 Prompt engineering has proven effective against short-term memory and reasoning constraints.
 But, addressing long-term memory is more intricate.
 As updating the model isn't an option, an external storage system becomes imperative.
 Using LLMs to generate context-based summaries has its limitations, making vector databases an attractive solution.